 Probiotics, a procedure for the manipulation of gut microbiota, are active microorganisms that have been deliberated to nutritionally contribute to the host health with adequate amounts of administration.
 Most probiotics are firstly isolated from healthy human individuals and estimated to be safe.
-It has been revealed that probiotics could reduce inflammation and/or oxidative stresses[64].
+It has been revealed that probiotics could reduce inflammation and/or oxidative stress[64].
 For example, probiotics with certain bacteria such as Akkermansia and Lactobacillus could alleviate systemic metabolism in inflammatory diseases[65].
 Therefore, probiotics with administration of Lactobacillus plantarum is reasonable to minimize the risk of developing a GVHD in patients undergoing HSCT[66].
 Probiotics could inspire the gut immune system.
 For example, the immune-stimulatory effects of several Lactobacillus species have been discovered.
 In addition, Lactobacillus gasseri and Lactobacillus johnsonii could alter the enteric cytokine production by activating dendritic cells[67].
 Probiotics could be utilized in treating various diseases.
 Gut microbiota could induce the maturation of dendritic cells and/or the differentiation of naive T cells into several lymphocyte subsets including Th17 and/or Treg cells[68].
 Th17 cells are particularly affected by the abundance of specific commensal bacteria[69].
 In the homeostasis of gut microbiota, non-pathogenic bacteria may play a significant role in the stability of adaptive immunity by the regulation of Treg cells[70].
 Diet-induced shifts in microbiota composition might have insightful effects on the host immunity especially on T cells[71].
 Curiously, high salt intake with diet could drive autoimmunity by inducing Th17 cells[72].
 As mentioned above, production of D-amino acids might be correlated with a relative profusion of bacterial species with specific racemases in the gut microbiota[73].
-Higher levels of D-amino acids with the higher mass of gut microbiota may be suggesting that increased abundance of such bacteria is associated with a stressed gut environment for the recovery[47,74].
+Higher levels of D-amino acids with the higher mass of gut microbiota may suggest that increased abundance of such bacteria is associated with a stressed gut environment for the recovery[47,74].
 In addition, different bacterial species may produce distinct profiles of D-amino acids[75].
 Successful alteration in the composition of gut microbiota might be considered as an innovative therapeutic tactics[76].
 D-amino acids and ROS- biosynthesis in the gut could be relevant to the improvement and pathogenesis of the GVHD, respectively[77].

 There might be intricate innate or adaptive immune mechanisms in the mucosa of gastrointestinal tract.
 Both innate and adaptive immune mechanisms are integrated with the active phase of gut pathologies[78].
-In addition, the immune system might link the gut microbiota even to the progress of neuropsychiatric disorders such as depressive- behaviors[79].
+In addition, the immune system might link the gut microbiota even to the progress of neuropsychiatric disorders such as depressive behaviors[79].
 Specific gut microbiota metabolites could alter the Treg/Th17 ratio[80].
 In addition, the imbalance of the Treg/Th17 ratio has been implicated in the development of chronic stresses[81].
 There might be a probable crosstalk between adaptive immune system and the gut microbiota raising a gut-immune axis (Figure 3).

 FUTURE PERSPECTIVES